Ohio Tennis Training at Ohio Wesleyan University

 Johnson graduated in 2004 with a bachelor's degree in history and secondary education.

-Check In: Day Campers: Check In Monday 8:45am campers should arrive at the tennis courts and picked up at 4pm each day at the tennis courts.
+Day Campers: Check In Monday 8:45am campers should arrive at the tennis courts and picked up at 4pm each day at the tennis courts.

-Check Out: Day Campers: is Friday 4pm at the courts.
+Day Campers: is Friday 4pm at the courts.

 Campers will train and play tennis at the Luttinger Family Tennis Courts, the brand new home to the Battling Bishops tennis teams.
 Completed in 2011, the facilities includes a total of 12 tennis courts, with access to 4 indoor courts in case of inclement weather.